-The deadline for Fall first-year applications to University of San Francisco is Jan 15.
+The deadline for Fall first-year applications to USF is Jan 15.

-The deadline for Fall transfer applications to University of San Francisco is Continuous processing.
+The deadline for Fall transfer applications to USF is Mar 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs

-The median ACT score of an admitted student to University of San Francisco is 27.
-Students with an ACT score of 30 and above have a good chance of getting into University of San Francisco.
-Students with an ACT score that falls between 24 and 30 have an average chance of getting admitted, and students with an ACT score of 24 or below have a low chance of being offered admission.
+The median ACT score of an admitted student to USF is 29.
+Students with an ACT score of 31 and above have a good chance of getting into USF.
+Students with an ACT score that falls between 26 and 31 have an average chance of getting admitted, and students with an ACT score of 26 or below have a low chance of being offered admission.

 Composite SAT Range